jappkaur/Induction-Program/README.md

 # INDUCTION-PROGRAM @ GNDEC
 # Day 1
 ## 30th July 2025

+# Spiritual Welcome
-### The first day of my college life started with devotional practice by seeking blessings from Waheguru ji.
-All the students went to College GURUDWARA SAHIB at 8.30 am in the morning where Granthi Singh ji did PATH of JAPJI SAHIB, after that for about 1 hour Raagi Singh did SHABAD KIRTAN which was very soothing and the whole atmosphere was peaceful.
-After ANAND SAHIB Granthi Singh ji did ARDAAS and also tol
+The first day of my college life started with devotional practice by seeking blessings from Waheguru ji.
+All the students went to College GURUDWARA SAHIB where Granthi Singh ji did Path of JAPJI SAHIB, Raagi Singh did SHABAD KIRTAN & Path of ANAND SAHIB, Granthi Singh ji did ARDAAS and also told the students about some valuable things we have to keep in our mind throught 4 Years Degree Course in the campus.
+The starting of the day was very soothing and whole atmosphere was quite peaceful.

+Dr. Harpreet Kaur Grewal(HOD - Applied Sciences).